k-giardchase/shipping_calc_JS/README.md

 ##Use and Editing
+To use the app, <br>
+1. Clone the repository. `git clone https://github.com/k-giardchase/shipping_calc_JS.git`<br>
+2. Change directories into the folder `cd shipping_calc_JS`<br>
-To use the app, clone the repository.
-In the top level of the project folder, click on index.html and open it in your web browser.
-NOTE: to view CSS animation, it is best to use a google chrome browser.<br><br>
+3. In the top level of the project folder, open index.html in your web browser.
+<br>NOTE: to view CSS animation, it is best to use a google chrome browser.<br><br>
 To edit the app, you will need jQuery, as well as Mocha and Chai to run BDD tests.
 These libraries/frameworks are already located in the js and specs folders, respectively. <br><br>